Kangran/turtle-trading/README.md

 Orders placed at end of day may fail to fill because of insufficient liquidity.

 `context.portfolio.positions[position].amount` is negative if position is short.

+There are days where `data.history()` returns null prices for all markets.